 TALLAHASSEE, Fla.
-(WTXL) — Wednesday, Governor Ron DeSantis issued a mandatory safer-at-home order for the entire state of Florida for the next 30 days.
+(WTXL) — Governor Ron DeSantis has issued a mandatory safer-at-home order for the entire state of Florida for the next 30 days.

-"All persons in Florida shall limit their movements and personal interactions outside of their home to only those necessary to obtain or provide essential services or conduct essential activities," the order read.
+"All persons in Florida shall limit their movements and personal interactions outside of their home to only those necessary to obtain or provide essential services or conduct essential activities," the order reads.

-The order also requires senior citizens and individuals with a significant underlying medical conditions to stay at home and take all measures to limit the risk of exposure to COVID-19
+The order also requires senior citizens and individuals with significant underlying medical conditions to stay at home and take all measures to limit the risk of exposure to COVID-19.

-The order will take effect at 12:01 a.m. on Friday.
-The order is set to end on April 30.
+The order will take effect at 12:01 a.m. on Friday and is set to end on April 30.

-Despite repeatedly rebuffing suggestions from state legislators that he should shutdown the state, DeSantis said Wednesday that he made the move after speaking with President Trump.
+Despite repeatedly rebuffing suggestions from state legislators that he should shut down the state, DeSantis said Wednesday that he made the decision to issue the order after speaking with President Donald Trump.